infieldai/gemcompat/README.md

 We welcome contributions, both to the dataset and to the code itself.

 ## Adding an incompatibility

+Please let us know if you come across an incompatibility that we don't have in the dataset.
+You can open a Github issue describing the incompatibility and we'll add it, or you can open a PR directly.

 Incompatibilities are stored in the `data/` directory, with one folder per package and one file per target version of that package.